The 4 Best Fiber Internet Service Providers for Business of 2020

 |Verizon Fios Business||$69*||View Plans|

 The core of the internet was built on fiber-optic lines, which have been connecting cities, countries, and continents for decades.

-Fiber-optic cables transmit data as pulses of light, not electricity, at high frequencies capable of handling large capacities through hair-thin glass or plastic strands with far less electromagnetic interference.
+Fiber cable technology transmits data as pulses of light, not electricity, at high frequencies capable of handling large capacities through hair-thin glass or plastic strands with far less electromagnetic interference.
 They’re also scalable, meaning they can sustain the future speed and capacity growth of the internet itself; copper lines can’t and won’t.
-Matching the fiber transmission of the internet with a like-designed “last mile” bridge to your residence or office is literally the fastest internet service connection currently possible (ruling out mind-to-mind telekinesis, sci-fi enthusiasts).1
+Matching the fiber transmission of the internet with a like-designed “last mile” bridge to your residence or office is literally the fastest internet service connection currently possible (ruling out mind-to-mind telekinesis, sci-fi enthusiasts).

 Best overall service: Verizon Fios Business

 - 99.99% fiber uptime guarantee

 Another big advantage of fiber internet that we haven’t yet mentioned is symmetrical download and upload speeds—meaning, if you’re downloading at 100 Mbps, you’re uploading at nearly or exactly 100 Mbps.
 If your business’s internet needs stop at web-surfing and emailing, this is no big deal.
 However, if you’re spending hours transferring large files or enduring choppy video conferencing, you’ll be wondering where this glorious symmetry has been all of your life.